mintybayleaf/libmint/README.md

     You can use cmake to install the library and then link to it statically or dynamically.
 The header files will be installed under
     `<mint/filename.h>` where `filename` is the headerfile name.
     This way is nice because everything is bundled up nicely.
+    Notice how you dont need to define `MINT_FILENAME_IMPLEMENTATION` because the static lib does it for you!

 You will notice a lot of copied cross/platform code in this library.
 I did this so users could use a single header file without having to worry about other things.
 It was a concious choice I made.
-Ease of use in C is important to me and anyone can get started just by copying a file, defining values and compiling there code.
+Ease of use in C is important to me and anyone can get started just by copying a file, defining values and compiling their code.

 Some libraries have dependencies. `EzEmu` for example has SDL2.
 Dependencies are listed inside the library folder.
 I tried to minimize dependencies for example with `Loggo` there are dependencies on only the stdc library and posix/winthreads which are installed on systems by default.